-- Spray a deep baking dish with oil spray.
+- First noodle layer: Spray a deep baking dish with oil spray.
 Place a layer of noodles on the bottom of the pan.
 If using no bake noodles, break up the noodles to fill open spaces around the bottom of the pan.

-- Spread half of the the ricotta mixture over the noodles.
+- Add ricotta and cheese: Spread half of the the ricotta mixture over the noodles.
 The noodles should be all covered with the cheese.
 Sprinkle half of the mozzarella over the top of the ricotta mixture.

-- Add a layer of noodles over the cheese to cover it.
+- 2nd layer: Add a layer of noodles over the cheese to cover it.
 Spread the remaining ricotta mixture over this 2nd layer of noodles, then sprinkle the remaining mozzarella over the the ricotta.

-- Remove lasagna from the oven after 50 minutes and serve nice and hot.
+- Serve and enjoy: Remove lasagna from the oven after 50 minutes total cooking time and serve nice and hot.